 There are likely to be a lot of new tasks awaiting your new employee.
-Give them access to your task management tools such as Monday, Atlassian, Asana or Basecamp.
+Give them access to your project management tools such as Monday, Atlassian, Asana or Basecamp.

 Set your new employees up with your remote meeting software such as Skype or Zoom, which are commonly used for small meetings and larger conferences.

 The remote onboarding process is an exciting opportunity to welcome new members of your team and show them your company culture.
 Your goal is to be thorough and efficient, but inclusive to as many people as possible.

 Remember that some people have lifestyles that affect their remote work, such as people with young children, people who don’t speak English as their first language, or someone living in a different timezone.
 It’s easy for important things to get lost in translation when working remotely, so try to be as clear and explicit as possible.

 Don’t miss the opportunity to gather feedback about your processes and find areas for improvement.
 This is your new hire’s first real impression of your company, so grab the chance to shine.

 We won't just do social media strategies.
 Social Hire will work with you to ensure your business gets genuine value from us and that your team gets the most out of the service.
 Our experienced social media managers are motivated to make a enhancements to your social media marketing and reaching targets in a way that realistically makes a difference to your business goals.

 Our digital marketing managers are the wizards that can give you the insight you need to develop your business.
 Have you had enough of making complex personnel choices that don't work well for your digital presence?